Chips are down for Atlantic City's hard-luck Revel Casino

 Christie has called a ‘summit’ on Sept.
 8 to chart a direction for the struggling gambling center.

 After the Revel’s first bankruptcy in 2013, lenders including hedge funds took ownership.
-A unit of New Jersey hedge fund adviser Chatham Asset Management controlled 27 percent of Revel AC Inc, but exited its equity investment early this summer, a Chatham spokeswoman said.
-Los Angeles-based hedge fund manager Canyon Capital Advisors owns 16 percent, according to bankruptcy documents.
+A unit of New Jersey hedge fund adviser Chatham Asset Management now controls 27 percent of Revel AC Inc. and Los Angeles-based hedge fund manager Canyon Capital Advisors owns 16 percent.

 Revel’s design features ocean views from every hotel room, rooftop gardens, and dance clubs with which it hoped to lure a younger crowd with Vegas-style elan.